SamDeMario-lab/NanoBlot/To_do.md

 ### RTpcr
 Works but only with a newer patched version of samtools, for now it works in yeast but not in human NMD data

-### Check how density plots work
-I noticed that we are using the same dataset for making the Nanoblot as the density plots (ridge/violin) I don't think we should do this.

 ### I want to change the RDS output.
 I think it should be after the normailization but before the oversampling

 ## Logistic